MEN1

 Menin is a protein that in humans is encoded by the MEN1 gene.
-Menin is a putative tumor suppressor associated with multiple endocrine neoplasia type 1 (MEN-1 syndrome).
+Menin is a putative tumor suppressor associated with multiple endocrine neoplasia type 1 (MEN-1 syndrome) and has autosomal dominant inheritance.
+Variations in the MEN1 gene can cause pituitary adenomas, hyperparathyroidism, pancreatic neuroendocrine tumors, gastrinoma, and adrenocortical cancers.

 In vitro studies have shown that menin is localized to the nucleus, possesses two functional nuclear localization signals, and inhibits transcriptional activation by JunD.
 However, the function of this protein is not known.
 Two messages have been detected on northern blots but the larger message has not been characterized.
 Two variants of the shorter transcript have been identified where alternative splicing affects the coding sequence.
 Five variants where alternative splicing takes place in the 5' UTR have also been identified.

 History

 In 1988, researchers at Uppsala University Hospital and the Karolinska Institute in Stockholm mapped the MEN1 gene to the long arm of chromosome 11.
 The gene was finally cloned in 1997.

 Genomics

 The gene is located on long arm of chromosome 11 (11q13) between base pairs 64,570,985 and 64,578,765.
 It has 10 exons and encodes a 610-amino acid protein.

 Over 1300 mutations have been reported to date (2010).
 The majority (>70%) of these are predicted to lead to truncated forms are scattered throughout the gene.
 Four - c.249_252delGTCT (deletion at codons 83-84), c.1546_1547insC (insertion at codon 516), c.1378C>T (Arg460Ter) and c.628_631delACAG (deletion at codons 210-211) have been reported to occur in 4.5%, 2.7%, 2.6% and 2.5% of families.